 Tamariki Toa was designed in collaboration with Yana Kulishenko.
 Tamariki Toa is an immersive hospital journey for children who experience chronic pain.
 It is in a fairytale format that is familiar to kids, so they have some more control over their experience.
 It has elements that distract, encourage play, and get kids moving - all things that decrease chronic pain.
 Tamariki Toa creates a defining endpoint that symbolises the end of each trip to the hospital for a sense of closure.

 Kids are sent a storybook before their arrival to the hospital.
 A fairytale narrative is a structure they love and recognise.
-It soft launches the hospital before they get there and makes the hospital less intimidating.
+It soft launches the hospital before they get there and makes it less intimidating.
 Characters from the book are projected on the building, inviting kids inside with a friendly face.
 Kids can create a character and pick their costume on an interactive animated projection.
 They can see themselves projected alongside characters from the storybook.
-Play produces comfort and reassurance at a time of unfamiliar and potentially frightening experiences.
-It is something that is vital to a child’s life and shouldn’t be cast aside just because they are in a hospital setting.
 Trading cards give kids a sense of completion when they end their appointment, as well as being able to connect with others who are going through something similar to them.